 Acknowledgements

 I would not be teaching meditation if not for Asian cultures.
 There would be no meditation apps, no secular mindfulness, no Consciousness Explorers Club.
 They made it all possible.
 Below I pay respect to these and other lineages, roughly in the order they landed in my life.
+Because we know where we are, by knowing where we came from.

-Maybe exploring can help me!
 For most of the 20th century, the bulk of the scientific research on consciousness had focused on either external behaviour, or objective brain activity.
 Subjective experience was considered unreliable and unquantifiable.
 When I began writing Head Trip, this had begun to change – “first person approaches” were suddenly all the rage.

 The question researchers were asking was: how to go about this rigorously?
 Who can we look to for expertise and insight?

-Enter: Buddhist thinkers and practitioners, the new stars of the interdisciplinary consciousness conferences I’d begun attending as a journalist in the early 2000s.
+Enter Buddhist thinkers and practitioners, the new stars of the interdisciplinary consciousness conferences I’d begun attending as a journalist in the early 2000s.
 Not only did these meditators have brilliant scholarly models for understanding consciousness, they themselves had first-person experience with a range of fascinating states and mental phenomena that most Western researchers had hardly heard of.
 Hence: monks in labs, festooned with electrodes.

 Not only did Shinzen have a whole jungle gym of fascinating meditations to explore, he is also a brilliant translator of Asian ideas and languages.
 Shinzen’s meditation system is built from dynamic categories that anyone can relate to: seeing, hearing, and feeling; flowing or static; present or absent; expanding or contracting, etc. He helped me see how consciousness in the moment is a bit like fluid dynamics, with certain properties and fairly predictable rules of operation.
 He also gave me a way to think about the skills we bring to meditation – among them, concentration, clarity, and equanimity – how each of these “work” in each moment, and the different ways they get trained in different practices.